markjoshwel/yanindeb/README.md

     where the fonts used by the website are stored

   - [media/](public/media/)
-    where the media used by the website are stored where the media used by the website are stored
+    where media used by the website are stored

   - [style.css](public/style.css)
     the stylesheet used by the website